martincf/lightbox/_posts/2017-08-17-event-black-white-film-development.md

 booklink: https://bookwhen.com/lightbox-workshops
 ---

 **The easiest process within the world of darkroom processing is the task of developing black and white film.
-Mostly science with a touch of art (and a dash of luck), there's nothing more exciting than developing your own roll of film.**
+Mostly science (and a dash of luck), there's nothing more exciting than developing your own roll of film.**

 ## What to expect on the day
 - A class of up to three people only, of any skill level (from absolute beginners to those refreshing their memory);
 - lights are on all of the time!
 No darkroom darkness required.
 You'll use a dark bag to load your film into a light-tight canister;
 - a relaxed, fun atmosphere where making mistakes is expected (I still ruin the odd roll of film from time to time);
-- all chemicals, equipment, film sleeves will be provided; and access to a computer and scanner to scan your favourite shots from your roll;
+- all chemicals, equipment provided;
 - a sense of pride at having used science to create art.

 ## What you will need

 Just one thing, a finished roll of black and white 35mm film (24 or 36 exposures).
 You can buy black and white 35mm film locally from the [Open Eye Gallery](https://openeye.org.uk) or [Wilkinsons Cameras](http://www.wilkinson.co.uk/w/storelocation/liverpool/) in Liverpool, or buy it [online here](/posts/where-to-buy-film-uk.html).
-If you're really desperate, email me and I can sell a small amount from my own collection.

 ## Schedule for the day